esoForum/esoProjects/README.md

 ## esoForum for Projects
 Using *Projects* (esoForum for Projects), anyone can create their own forum—taking on the same look and feel as esoForum—for a group, organisation, or project. **It's entirely free, forkable, and downloadable.**

 *Projects* uses the esoTalk framework, providing comfortable attractiveness while maintaining speedy performance.
-Thanks to its simple structure, both maintaining and developing third-party addons for a project are tasks accomplishable by the layperson.
+Thanks to simplicity, both maintaining and developing third-party addons for a project are tasks accomplishable by the layperson.

 ![](https://image.ibb.co/gr7izq/Screen-Shot-2018-11-21-at-10-48-46-PM.png)